Are supermarkets in Tayside, Fife and Stirling open during Storm Eowyn?

 Asda has confirmed to The Courier that some stores are shut from 9am on Friday until it is safe to reopen – likely to be around 6pm.

-Several shops in the red warning area, including Dunfermline Halbeath and Dalgety Bay, and supermarkets in other parts of Fife like Glenrothes, are shut during those hours according to the Asda website.
+Several shops in the red warning area, including Dunfermline Halbeath and Dalgety Bay, and supermarkets in other parts of Fife like Glenrothes, are shut during those hours.

 Non-essential pharmacy and optical appointments at these shops will be rearranged while online deliveries have been cancelled.